veronesecoms/e-shop-cart-responsive-vuejs/README.md

-# :handbag: a cool e-shop cart responsive
+# :shopping_cart: a cool e-shop cart responsive
 This is a cool e-shop cart responsive developed using VueJs.
 All the components do developed using only semantic HTML, Bootstrap Grid System, SCSS and Javascript.

 ## Installing